Superphysics Superphysics

 Until such a stage has not been reached, Kumbhaka Pranayama should not be taught to the Sadhaka, he should only do Sadharana Pranayama (without Kumbhaka).

-This is the reason why I have instructed you to take permission before teaching Kumbhaka Pranayama.
+This is why I have instructed you to take permission before teaching Kumbhaka Pranayama.
 One who is doing it without taking permission, is taking risk over oneself.

 Any Comments?
 Post them below!